Estheryu991/pro-assessment/README.md

 Clone this repository and edit any code on your own machine.
 Once the time is up, compress your local repository (with your modified code) into a `.zip` or `.tar.gz` archive and send it to furrer@textshuttle.ai.

-Please complete the tasks in order, i.e. do not work on task 2 before having completed task 1, etc.

 ### Task 1: Corpus Cleaning